Object to municipal taxes and/or assessed value

 • Perhaps you have remodeled your home or performed overdue maintenance in the past year, which has increased the WOZ value.

-• Do you have your own appraisal report that indicates a lower value of your home, commercial property or parcel of land?
-Then consider that this appraisal may have had another purpose.
-For example, for the bank because of a mortgage.
-Therefore, this value may differ from the WOZ value.
+• Do you have a valuation report that indicates a lower value for your home, commercial property, or plot of land?
+Keep in mind that this valuation may have been intended for a different purpose.
+For example, it may have been for the bank for the purpose of granting a mortgage.
+This may explain the difference in value compared to the WOZ value.

 Request

-Before filing an objection, contact the municipality' s Public Center , telephone (0512) 386 222.
-If it is immediately clear that the tax assessment or the WOZ value is not correct, it is sometimes not necessary to file an objection.
-An appointment can also be made for a personal interview about the WOZ value.
-Together with a WOZ assessor we will then consider whether an objection should be filed and what the best arguments are for the objection.
+Before lodging an objection, please first contact the municipality's Public Service Center by telephone at (0512) 386 222.
+If it is immediately clear that the tax assessment or the WOZ value is incorrect, it is sometimes not necessary to lodge an objection.
+An appointment can also be made for a personal meeting to discuss the WOZ value.
+Together with a WOZ appraiser, you can then decide whether an objection should be lodged and what the best arguments for the objection are.

 Directly arrange